Last Fair Deal Gone Down (album)

 Last Fair Deal Gone Down is the fifth studio album by Swedish heavy metal band Katatonia, released in 2001 by Peaceville Records.
-The release was the first of a series of four albums done by the band with a stable line up of Jonas Renkse, Anders Nyström, Fredrik Norrman, Mattias Norrman, and Daniel Liljekvist, after years of lineup and role changes with prior albums.
+The release was the first of a series of four albums done by the band with a stable lineup of Jonas Renkse, Anders Nyström, Fredrik Norrman, Mattias Norrman, and Daniel Liljekvist, after years of lineup and role changes with prior albums.

 Background

 After forming in the early 1990s, the band started off by released two albums of death/doom metal music with screamed vocals, Dance of December Souls and Brave Murder Day.
 Strains and health issues with Jonas Renkse's vocal cords, coupled with a desire to branch out musically and creatively, lead the band to abandon the genre and pursue more melodic metal music with clean vocals, releasing two more albums, Discouraged Ones and Tonight's Decision.
 The band, happy with the progress, sought out to create a more diverse and intricate work.
 With prior sessions being plagued by lineup changes, the band first sought to solidify their lineup.
 The band hired Daniel Liljekvist, as a new drummer, a role previously filled by Renkse and session musician Dan Swanö.
 This allowed Renkse to focus fully on vocals and lyrics.
 Additionally, bass guitar, which has been covered by guitarist Frederick Norrman in the prior album, and a number of other musicians prior, was now filled by Frederick's younger brother, Mattias Norrman, allowing Fredrik to focus entirely only being the second guitarist.
 This setup allowed the band to solidify the lineup for the album's recording, and subsequent three albums.